IntentArchitect/Docs/articles/module-building/application-settings/application-settings.md

 ---
 # Application Settings

 Application Settings offer Modules the ability to let end-users customize certain parts and behaviors of it within Intent Architect.
-These Settings can be located on the `Settings` screen within your Application.
+These Settings can be located through the Application's context menu option `Settings`.
 Modules can create (or extend existing) `Settings Groups` which compose of Settings that are related and can be accessed by other Modules too.

 ![Application Settings Example](images/application-module-settings.png)